Does Race Belong to Alt Text - a Step-by-step Guide

 Today I want to share with you the little hack.
 It always helps me in this tricky situation.
 It’s a simple step-by-step algorithm.

-1. Go through every written word and see if each one is important to the context of the photo.
+1. Write as descriptive alt text as you desire.
+2. Go through every written word and see if each one is important to the context of the photo.
+3. If you spot a word that doesn’t add anything to the context, then you can delete it.

 This approach leads to the most relevant information for your readers.
 Also, there’s less chance that your alt text will get truncated by some picky email client (yes, I’m talking about you, Outlook).